IBM-Cloud/nodejs-MEAN-stack/README.md

 Please create a pull request with your desired changes.

 ## Troubleshooting
-The primary source of debugging information for your app running in the cloud is the logs.
-To see them, run the following use the Code Engine UI.
+The primary source of debugging information for your app running in the cloud are the logs.
+To see them, use the [Code Engine](https://cloud.ibm.com/codeengine/projects) wbe interface.

 <img src="ReadME-Images/log-mon.png">